 Conway real estate is some of the most expensive in Arkansas, although Conway house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Conway is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Conway is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Conway is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Conway who work in office and administrative support (14.00%), sales jobs (13.47%), and management occupations (9.22%).
+There are especially a lot of people living in Conway who work in sales jobs (14.23%), office and administrative support (12.98%), and teaching (8.96%).

 Also of interest is that Conway has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Conway are very well educated compared to the average community in the nation: 36.60% of adults in Conway have a bachelor's degree or even advanced degree.
+The population of Conway is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.29% of adults in Conway have a bachelor's degree or even advanced degree.

 Conway is a very ethnically-diverse city.
 The people who call Conway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conway residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Conway include Irish, English, French , and European.
+Important ancestries of people in Conway include Irish, English, European, and French .

 The most common language spoken in Conway is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Urdu.